Ford Interceptor

-The Ford Interceptor was a concept car which debuted at the 2007 North American International Auto Show in Detroit, Michigan.
+The Ford Interceptor was a concept car that debuted at the 2007 North American International Auto Show in Detroit, Michigan.
 The Interceptor was a retro-styled full-size sedan that reflected a modern interpretation of the classic sporty American muscle cars from the 1960s, like the Ford Galaxie.
 Ford officially introduced the Interceptor concept in a company press release dated 31 December 2006.
 Ford described the Interceptor design styling as being influenced, "...much like a Marine in dress uniform.
 He looks smart and elegant but you can see the raw power that lies beneath."

 Ford currently has no production plans for such a full-size rear-wheel drive sedan, and almost all of Ford's sedans have been discontinued as of 2022, making the Interceptor's production extremely unlikely.
 Some of the Interceptor's design cues later appeared in the sixth-generation Ford Taurus.